-Effective September 1, 2017, the Company introduced a new Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
+The Company provides an Executive Management Annual Incentive Plan (the Plan) which is administered by the Committee.
 Participants in the Plan are those officers occupying executive management positions (President & CEO, the Executive Vice-Presidents and the Vice-Presidents).
 The Vice President, Pension Investments & Treasurer has a different annual incentive as described below under "Annual Incentive Paid to Vice President, Pension Investments & Treasurer" and is not covered under the Plan.

 The purpose of the Plan is to provide an incentive to the executive management team to achieve and exceed the Company's short-term strategic objectives.
-50% of the Plan's payouts are included in the determination of pensionable earnings.